 So you can earn a great salary ($50-60K within one or two years, and much more over time) in this field.

-If you want help getting started in this field, I wrote an article with the best places to learn digital marketing online.
+If you want help getting started in this field, I wrote an article about the best places to learn digital marketing online.

 Sales is another one of the best careers for college graduates, and one of my personal favorites.